jenkass/reddit_parser/README.rst

-Reddit Parser
+Reddit Parser with REST API
 ==========

-This is an API for collecting data from www.reddit.com.
+This is an application for collecting data from www.reddit.com.
 The best articles of the month are parsed here.
-The result is a text file that contains the following information for each post:
+The received data is formed into a json object and sent by POST method to the server.
+This object contains the following information for each post:

 * unique numeric identifier of the record
 * the name of user who posted